Skip to Main Content

 Basic format:

 Author(s).
 Title.
 Edition.
-Place of publication: publisher; date.
+Publisher; year of publication.

 Example: